Configuration

 TYPO3 Form Framework

-YAML definition stored in custom extension
+YAML definition stored in an extension

 TYPO3 core